Sunday, January 5, 2025

 Did she hear that right?
 "You grew up in Pickle, Illinois?" asked Alicia.

-For just the blink of an eye, the smile fell, her eyes widened, and those perfectly tanned cheeks went flush.
+For just the blink of an eye, the smile fell from Party Girl's face.
+Her eyes widened, and those perfectly tanned cheeks went flush.
 The Look cracked.
 "Why do you say that?
 I mean, why are you asking?"

 "You said the lawyers were from Pickle, and that's where the playground was, and you said the playground was near the house where you grew up," said Alicia with a shrug.
 "I always thought you were from Chicago!"

-The upbeat, made-for-TV cadence slipped from her voice.
+The upbeat, made-for-TV cadence slipped from Party Girl's voice.
 "Pickle is close to Chicago."

 Pickle is 90 miles away as the crow flies.
 "Huh.
 I never knew that about you."